 The Crisis Center for South Suburbia Residential Shelter program offers a safe haven for individuals or families fleeing a domestic violence situation.
-Our bright, updated, accessible residential facility accommodates up to 35 women and children that can be housed for up to 60 days.
+Our bright, updated, accessible residential facility accommodates up to 35 adults and children that can be housed for up to 60 days.
 Our hope is that individuals can use the services offered to ensure safety, gain confidence, become empowered and obtain support while transitioning into the next stage of their lives.

 ~No fees: The Residential Shelter program is free.

 ~Safe, private location: The Residential Shelter program makes everyone’s safety their first priority.
 Everyone associated with the shelter is asked to sign an agreement to keep the location confidential.

 ~Communal living setting: Residents share the kitchen, common living areas, bathrooms and bedrooms.

 ~Children’s safety: As advocates, we understand that children are also impacted by domestic violence.
 Advocates will be able to work with both parents and children offering support, information and parenting resources.

 ~Domestic Violence education: Through the Residential program, many services are offered including: counseling, case management, personalized safety plans and numerous educational groups.